-(a) The commission shall maintain a list of residential and small commercial customers who do not wish to be solicited by telephone, by a gas corporation, marketer, broker, or aggregator for gas service, to subscribe to or change their core transport agent.
+987. (a) The commission shall maintain a list of core gas customers who do not wish to be solicited by telephone, by a gas corporation, marketer, broker, or aggregator for gas service, to subscribe to or change their core transport agent.
 The commission shall not assess a charge for inclusion of a customer on the list.
 The list shall be updated periodically, but no less than quarterly.